bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter2 - Creation/2 - Getting Underway.md

 | 91–100 | Trades resources or favors with |

 ### LINKING FACTIONS TO YOUR CHARACTER
 If any of the factions offer a potential backstory, origin, or opposition for your character, make note of it.
 Factions can help ground your character’s place in the world and motivate them into action.

 ### MARK IT DOWN
 Add important relationship details to your summary card.
 Keep in mind that you are only deciding the commonly understood connection between those factions, and that further investigation or events may reveal a deeper or alternate truth.

-If helpful, you can create a relationship map for factions as described on [page 51].
+If helpful, you can create a relationship map for factions as described on [[1 - Adevntures Among the Isles#FACTION RELATIONSHIP MAPS|page 51]].
 But it might be best to save that for later.
 Let the factions and their relationships deepen through a session or two, and take what you’ve learned to craft a relationship map.

 *89 SET YOUR FACTION*